ElaineYu/Middleman-AWS-Prismic-CircleCi-Cucumber-Browerstack/README.md

 [Fove](http://www.getfove.com/)
 )
 at [Monsoon](http://www.monsoonco.com/).
 The following provides step-by-step instructions for generating a static site with Middleman, Amazon Web Services, CircleCI and Prismic.
+This is a fork off of monsoonco/Middleman-AWS-Prismic-CircleCi to include an example setup to include [Cucumber](https://cucumber.io/) and [Browserstack](https://www.browserstack.com/) tests.

 ![Alt text](README_Images/system_overview.jpg)
 ## Ingredients